marina601/scooter-circle/README.md

 4. As the second time user, I want to be able to filter the product by category
 5. As a second-time user, I want to be able to search product by brand or model.

 #### Frequent User

-1. As a frequent user, I want to be able to view the products which I have reviewed.
+1. As a frequent user, I want to be able to view my reviews.
 2. As a frequent user, I want to be able to update my review.
 3. As a frequent user, I want to be able to delete my review.
 4. As a frequent user, I want to read other user’s review.
 5. As a frequent user, I want to be able to contact the site and request other scooter models to be added to the list.
 6. As a frequent user, I want to know where I can purchase the product.
+7. As a frequesnt user, I want to be able to search products by brand or model.

 ##### back to [content](#table-of-content)

 ### Business goals

-1. As a business owner, I want to provide a platform for users where they can view and add reviews on electric scooters
+1. As a business owner, I want to provide a platform for users where they can view and add reviews for electric scooters.
 2. As a business owner, I want the user to be able to register with secure login details.
 3. As a business owner, I want the client to be able to use the site easily on any device.
 4. As a business owner, I want to provide useful links to users where they can purchase products and earn an affiliate commission.
-5. As a business owner, I want to be able to delete any reviews which I consider to be inappropriate or out of content
+5. As a business owner, I want to be able to delete any reviews which I consider to be inappropriate or out of content.
-6. As a business owner, I want to be able to add additional products to the site.
+6. As a business owner, I want to be able to add additional new products to the site.
+7. As a business owner, I want to be able to edit or delete products.
+8. As a business owner, I want to provide user with search and filter functionality for products to unable an easy access to the database.

 ##### back to [content](#table-of-content)